 You'll receive an email when your custom domain is validated.
 It can take up to 2 hours to propagate.

 When your custom domain is validated, it will show as 'ACTIVE' on this page in front of Status.

-Please note that since you've allocated your sub-domain to Clustdoc, so your sub-domain is used to display your applications or portals.
+Please note that only client facing urls (applications or portals) will use your own domain .
 The root sub-domain is however redirecting to your main website as a matter of transparency.